florisvanvugt/omega_cpp_py/readme.md

 In this way, when the `omega_cpp_py` code is updated, you can simply replace the `omega_cpp_py` directory with the latest version, and your code should run correctly.

+Before launching your script, you have to make sure you compile the robot code, which you can do from the folder `experiment_A` by calling `make -C experiment_A`.

 ## Files